-- 2.A Assess the values of the organization in which they work - 2.B Solve professional dilemmas using concepts of CSR and ethics - 2.C Generate sustainable solutions for organizations - 5.A Predict how business and economic cycles could affect organizational strategy - 5.B Construct expert knowledge from cutting-edge information - 5.C Employ state-of-the-art management techniques - 6.A Thoroughly examine a complex business situation - 6.B Synthesize multifaceted information from various sources across different functional fields - 6.C Combine different skills and management disciplines in support of interdisciplinary responsibilities - 1.B Successfully collaborate within a intercultural team
+- 6.C Combine different skills and management disciplines in support of interdisciplinary responsibilities - 5.C Employ state-of-the-art management techniques - 6.A Thoroughly examine a complex business situation - 1.A Demonstrate an international mindset - 1.B Successfully collaborate within a intercultural team - 2.A Assess the values of the organization in which they work - 2.B Solve professional dilemmas using concepts of CSR and ethics - 2.C Generate sustainable solutions for organizations - 5.A Predict how business and economic cycles could affect organizational strategy - 5.B Construct expert knowledge from cutting-edge information

+- 6.B Synthesize multifaceted information from various sources across different functional fields - 3.B Propose creative solutions within an organization

-COVID 19 CONSEQUENCES : Let's have a look on how the the sanitary crisis has disrupted the supply chain and thus the purchaser's job.
+COVID 19 AND NEXT: Let's have a look on how the the sanitary crisis has disrupted the supply chain and thus the purchaser's job and lead to a more and more unpredictible word.

-SOURCING : How to search, evaluate and start working with a supplier.
+SOURCING: How to search, evaluate and start working with a supplier.

-LOGISTIC : Transport and customs are fully part of the purchasing process.
+LOGISTIC: Transport and customs are fully part of the purchasing process.
 And has become very sensitive over the last months.

-COST CALCULATION : From buying price to total cost of ownership.
+COST CALCULATION: From buying price to total cost of ownership.

-PURCHASING RESPONSIBILITIES AND RISKS : New technologies magnify the opportunities and open the door to unexpected dangers.
+PURCHASING RESPONSIBILITIES AND RISKS: New technologies magnify the opportunities and open the door to unexpected dangers.

-SUPPLIER RELATIONSHIP : A mix of human relationships, ratio of powerand negotiation with the necessity to bring profit while respecting the company's strategy..
+SUPPLIER RELATIONSHIP: A mix of human relationships, ratio of powerand negotiation with the necessity to bring profit while respecting the company's strategy..

 GROWING TOGETHER.
 The business requirements keep on evolving and the most successful companies have the right suppliers to move on.
-Challenging suppliers goes beyond prices : certification, adaptation, trainings...
+Challenging suppliers goes beyond prices: certification, adaptation, trainings...